-Questions about writing the abstract?
-Students should first contact their DFPR.
+Students should first contact the DFPR.
 Additionally, Dr. Anne Fidler is also available at afidler@bu.edu / 617-638-4647.

 Poster Presentation

 The purpose of the Poster Presentation is to enable students to summarize their practicum experience, and report on it to a wide audience in a meaningful way.
 The poster presentation was chosen as the end product for all practicums for several reasons: